dbogatov/status-site/articles/docs/deployment.md

 ## appsettings.json and .env

 There are 4 mandatory files that need to be in the directory alongside with `docker-compose.yml`, so that the app can start.
-NGINX files will be deprecated, see further note.
 `appsettings.json` is the main configuration file, see more in [Configuration](/configuration/).
 `.env` file is simply a collection of environmental variables for composition.
 Its content is self-explanatory, except for `DOTNET_TAG` which needs to point to the branch you want to use (*master* by default).